ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ```
 For the purposes of the following examples, we will be in `Directory1`.
 First, there are often different ways to get the same result.
 Take the following:
 ```
-mv File1 ~/File1
+$ mv File1 ~/File1

-mv File2 ../File2
+$ mv File2 ../File2

-mv File3 /home/user/File3
+$ mv File3 /home/user/File3
 ```

-If you were to run these three commands, they would all move their respec#45~22.04.1-Ubuntu SMP PREEMPT_DYNAMIC Wed Sep 11 15:25:05 UTC 2tive files into the home directory like so:
+If you were to run these three commands, they would all move their respective files into the home directory like so:

 ```
 ~/